Niece Motorsports: Truck No. 41 history

 In 2022, Ross Chastain would drive this fifth Niece Motorsports truck at Atlanta, Darlington, Texas, Charlotte, and Sonoma.
 He would win in the No. 41 truck at Charlotte.
 Later on, Tyler Carpenter would drive this truck at Knoxville after winning the Gateway Nationals.
 Justin Marks would race at Mid-Ohio.
 Chad Chastain would run the No. 41 truck at IRP.

-The 2023 season would have the No. 41 truck rotating drivers, but the truck would run full-time Travis Pastrana would start the season off with a thirteenth place finish at Daytona.
+The 2023 season would have the No. 41 truck rotating drivers, but the truck would run full-time Travis Pastrana would start the season off with a thirteenth-place finish at Daytona.
 Ross Chastain ran seven races, with his best result being 4th at the COTA.
 Bayley Currey would run most of the races in the No. 41 truck.
 He would finish fourth at Atlanta.
 Chad Chastain, Tyler Carpenter, Conor Daly, and Shane van Gisbergen would run one race each with this truck.

 On October 26, 2023, it was announced that Bayley Currey would run the No. 41 full-time in the 2024 season.

+The No. 41 truck was scaled back to a part–time schedule in 2025.
+Multiple drivers such as Matt Gould, Conner Jones, Josh Bilicki, and Tyler Reif made their starts in the No. 41 truck.